deepsense-ai/seahorse/docs/index.md

 The goal of this exercise is to build a model predicting apartment prices based on 3 features:
 <code>beds</code>, <code>baths</code> and <code>sq_ft</code>.

-The dataset [transactions.csv](https://s3.amazonaws.com/workflowexecutor/examples/data/transactions.csv) has 5 columns and 1,000 rows
+The dataset <a target="_blank" href="https://s3.amazonaws.com/workflowexecutor/examples/data/transactions.csv">transactions.csv</a> has 5 columns and 1,000 rows
 (header row and 999 data rows).
 Each row provides information about the apartment: city, number of bedrooms, number of bathrooms, size of the apartment (in square feet) and its price.